Type of Journey

 Khajuraho Dance Festival: Khajuraho Dance Festival is a week-long celebration of different and diverse dance forms from all over India.
 Professional folk dancers come here to display and spread the art of their respective folk dances.
 Dances like Kuchipudi, Bharatnatyam, Odissi, Kathakali, Manipuri, Kathak, etc. will mesmerize with their beautiful style and precise movements.

 There are cafes and restaurants near the temple complexes which offer all kinds of foods: from local to continental.
 One can enjoy the local tastes in the village of Khajuraho, and the hotels can provide specific choices for tourists.

 How to Reach:

 One can opt for the road route from any of the cities near Khajuraho, such as Satna, Jhansi, Bhopal, Gwalior, etc. If one wishes to take the route of the train, one can opt for New Delhi to Khajuraho train, which drops you at Khajuraho station, 5 kilometers away from the city.
 Another such option is from Varanasi to Khajuraho.
 For the air route, one can travel to Indore, Bhopal, Mumbai, or such and travel through the road from there.
-The Khajuraho Airport, 8 kilometers away from the city, is connected to New Delhi and Varanasi as of now.
+The Khajuraho Airport, 8 kilometers away from the city, is connected to New Delhi and Varanasi now.